Sai24020/Inlamningsuppgift-TvTabla/ai-log.md

 Script async timing — async script in head may run before DOM is ready; defer is safer No focus styles — Keyboard users can't see which element has focus

+# Prompt3: add #codebase and fixa implementation checklist found in #file:ai-log.md and sen spara
 # HTML Accessibility & Structure Fixes for TV-Tablå Project

 ## Problem Summary